vahidirp/ansible-gitlab-runner/README.md

 # Gitlab Runner Ansible
 ### Deploy and register Gitlab instance runner with Ansible and Docker.

+#### Run generator for creating inventory file.
+#### Passwords for Basic Auth of usersfile of Traefik and Runner metrics password will auto generate bcrypt
 > Stages

 * Install Docker